 Kim Jiyoung, Born 1982 by Cho Nam-Joo

-This little gem of a book has been on my GoodReads want to read list for quite a while now, and I just so happened to be strolling past one of those free for all libraries that lovely suburban people construct outside their houses in Vancouver.
+This little gem of a book has been on my GoodReads want to read list for quite a while now, and I just so happened to be strolling past a little free library in Vancouver and found a copy!
+I'd hit the jackpot it seemed.

 Author Cho Nam-Joo highlights the priorities given to males over females within the household, and the preferential and special treatments men receive in their professions.
 While females in the family are considered second rate and males are the prized possessions of the family.